redwanc12/ASU-SCHEDULE-GRAPHER/README.md

 # ASU-SCHEDULE-GRAPHER
-Graphs a standard schedule from Arizon State University into an organized Excel sheet.
+Graphs a standard schedule from Arizona State University into an organized Excel sheet.
 Originally created in 2018.

 # How to use
 1) Download your ASU schedule from the official "My ASU - Schedule" page.